 - They are kind and patient with themselves.
 These people have a level of self-compassion and unconditional self-love that allows them to be vulnerable – even in the presence of fear.

 - They are consistent in their emotional availability.
 They have a willingness, desire, and need to feel emotion; to genuinely connect and not run from feeling.

 - They aren’t selective in what they feel; they don’t just gravitate toward the good.
 They are aware that growth happens through pain as well.
 Emotionally unavailable people will have intense flashes of connectivity but they can never maintain it.
-(If you have low self-esteem, you will mistake their intensity for connection, true love and intimacy).
+(If you have low self-esteem, you will mistake their intensity for a soulmate connection).

 - They don’t sabotage their relationships, create drama or incite jealousy.

-- They aren’t attracted to emotionally unavailable people because they feel no compatibility (nor are they turned on by having to “unlock” basic things like communication, connection, and honesty).
+- They aren’t attracted to emotionally unavailable people because they feel no compatibility (nor are they turned on by having to “unlock” basic things like communication, loyalty, and honesty).

 How to be more emotionally available

 This post could lead you to all the answers, but it can’t dictate your level of hunger to apply them.

 As one of my greatest influences in life, Les Brown, says, “you’ve got to be hungry.”
 You have to want to turn inward and have an honest (uncomfortable) conversation with yourself.

 You have to self-reflect – acknowledge what you are insecure about, what you’re scared of, and take inventory of everything you’ve been avoiding.